R-equivalence on group schemes: Specialization for --equivalence

 \begin{stheorem} Let $A$ be a henselian regular local ring containing a field $k_0$.
 Let $k$ be the residue field of $A$ and let $K$ be the fraction field of $A$.
 Let $\gG$ be a reductive group scheme over $A$.
-Then we have two isomorphisms
+Then the maps $\gG(A) \to \gG(k)$ and $\gG(A) \subset \gG(K)$ induce two isomorphisms

 In particular, we have a well-defined specialization map $sp:\gG(K)/R \to \gG(k)/R$ and it is an isomorphism. \end{stheorem}